 This way you can see where exactly you are losing leads and what part of the sales process should be fixed or improved.

-While sales pipeline is more common for B2B space, sales funnel is often used in online and B2C marketing.
+While the definition "sales pipeline" is more common for B2B space, the "sales funnel" definition is often used in digital and B2C marketing.

 The biggest mistake here I see is thinking about both of them as a visualization of the lead-generation process and the customer journey.